 - B. Out-of-District.
 Pursuant to the mileage chart established on the official state road map. - IV.
 Travel shall be pooled, if practical, when more than one (1) traveler is going to the same destination at approximately the same time.
 If, for personal reasons, travelers choose not to car-pool, mileage reimbursement shall be pro-rated, between drivers, based on the number of travelers transported. - V. A purchase order shall be issued and processed through the District office when a common carrier is used.
 Air travel shall be used when practical, using airlines on state contracts if available. - VI.
 Reimbursement may be requested for tolls, taxies, and registration fees when properly documented.
 No reimbursement may be authorized for gratuities.
 However, reimbursement for registration fees shall be reduced by the value of any lodging or meals included. - VII.
 All out-of- state travel by School Board members shall have prior approval of the School Board.
 The official headquarters of each School Board member shall be his / her place of residence and all indistrict travel, including travel to and from School Board meetings, shall be computed on this basis.
 Travel reimbursement for Board members shall be authorized in accordance with 1001.39. - VIII.
-An employee in a position which requires travel to perform his / her duties may be paid for the use of his / her personal car while used in travel on school business at the rate per mile as established by Florida Statutes for public employees or a flat monthly allowance for travel within the District. - A. To use the monthly flat rate, the employee shall submit each school fiscal year a detailed monthly mileage report for the month of September or October in order to determine the average mileage.
+An employee in a position which requires travel to perform his / her duties may be paid for the use of his / her personal car while used in travel on school business at the rate per mile as established by Florida Statutes for public employees for travel within the District. - IX.

-- B. To initially implement the flat monthly rate of payment, the most current and detailed mileage report submitted during the prior year shall be used to determine an interim rate until the mileage as provided in Subsection (7) (a) herein is established.
-Subsequent payments shall be adjusted for any increases or decreases. - IX.
 All persons requesting out-of-state travel authorization, except for travel to Georgia, shall have prior authorization from the superintendent, or his designee.
 The superintendent will publish a monthly report to be made part of the monthly Board meeting Consent Agenda, which will outline the location, individual(s) attending, purpose, and dates of all out-of-state travel that was authorized for the respective month.
 All out-of-state travel requests shall be accompanied by a statement of benefits to the District with the leave request.
-To pay expenses from public funds, there shall be a showing of benefits flowing to the District by reason of his / her having attended such a meeting. - X. The expenditure of public funds for travel shall be consistent with the provisions of Florida Statutes.
+To pay expenses from public funds, there shall be a showing of benefits flowing to the District by reason of his / her having attended such a meeting.

+X. The expenditure of public funds for travel shall be consistent with the provisions of Florida Statutes.